altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 Nested tunnels greatly impact the traffic quality often resulting in fragmentation and defragmentation, as well as computational overhead in multiple encapsulations which incrreases the processor workload.

 ## MTU and Fragmentation
 QUIC has set MTU size limits and UDP in contrast has a large limit.
 As opposed to this a non-tunneled traffic has lesser MTU restrictions and thus saves up processing time on fragmentation and defragmentation.
+Prior work has been done on the subject such as MTU and fragmentation considerations for In-the-Network Tunneling [RFC4459]

 ## Increased Latency
 Considering limited bandwidth, with the overhead involved with nested tunnels and path selection the time sensitive streams are impacted.